mrsalmon1976/safish.com/_posts/2024/2024-01-28-microsoft-azure-introduction.markdown

   - Reservations - pay upfront for the resources, committing to use it for a specific amount of time
 - Always check the cost of resources before provisioning
 - Look for reservations when available and relevant
-- The Azure calculator should be used to calculate pricing ([https://azure.microsoft.com/en-gb/pricing/calculator/](https://azure.microsoft.com/en-gb/pricing/calculator/))
+- The [Azure calculator](https://azure.microsoft.com/en-gb/pricing/calculator/) should be used to estimate pricing
 - Prices vary massively, depending on options picked.
 For example, selecting the DTU purchase model as opposed to a vCore purchase model can make a huge difference for smaller use cases and proof of concept investigations.

 # Budgets